MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-hand-tracking-1.md

 The hand meshes can be used for various reasons, primarily in debug purposes.
 The recommended way to visualize hand mesh is to use Epic’s XRVisualization plugin together with Microsoft-OpenXR-Unreal.

-Then in the blueprint editor, you should use “Set Use Hand Mesh” function from Microsoft-OpenXR-Unreal with “Enabled XRVisualization” as a parameter:
+Then in the blueprint editor, you should use **Set Use Hand Mesh** function from Microsoft-OpenXR-Unreal with **Enabled XRVisualization** as a parameter:

 ![Blueprint of event begin play connected to set use hand mesh function with enabled xrvisualization mode](../images/unreal-hand-tracking-img-05.png)

-To manage the rendering process, you should use “Render Motion Controller” from XRVisualization:
+To manage the rendering process, you should use **Render Motion Controller** from XRVisualization:

 ![Blueprint of get motion controller data function connected to render motion controller function](../images/unreal-hand-tracking-img-06.png)